Harishhari0525/Harishhari0525/README.md

 ### Hi there 👋

 **Harishhari0525/Harishhari0525** is a ✨ _special_ ✨ repository.
-- 🔭 I’m currently working on survival of lockdown 😄
+- 🔭 I’m currently working in Infosys
-- 🌱 I’m currently learning Angular JS
+- 🌱 I’m currently learning Oracle, Unix
-- 💬 Ask me about --- ???
 - 📫 How to reach me: ... :octocat: harishhari0525